pglet/website/blog/2021-06-08-pglet-0-4-6-authentication.md

 <p style={{textAlign: 'center'}}><img src="/img/blog/auth/pglet-signin-example.png" width="70%" /></p>

-Just imagine, you can instantly add authentication to any of your scripts.
+Just imagine, you can instantly add authentication to any of your backend scripts!

 For example, in Python to create a page accessible to GitHub user with username `ExampleUser` and all users in `myorg/Developers` team: